Last update Feb. 12, 2020

-After an organ transplant, immunosuppressive medication should be taken for life to prevent the immune system (defense) reject the transplanted organ as non-self.
+After an organ transplant, immunosuppressive medication should be taken for life to prevent the immune system (defense) from rejecting the transplanted organ as alien.

-The transplanted person has a higher risk of infections and more chance of taking antibiotics.
+The patient has a higher risk of infections and greater likelihood of taking antibiotics.

 Most antibiotics are compatible with breastfeeding.